Are Google Ads Worth It for Funeral Homes? The Real ROI Numbers

 Local Market Dominance

 Most funeral home searches are local.
-Google Ads let you dominate your geographic area without competing nationally, concentrating your investment to reach a local audience.
+Google Ads let you dominate your geographic area without competing nationally, concentrating your investment to reach a relevant local audience.

 What Affects Your Google Ads ROI?